 But is a Siamese cat right for you?

-That’s the real question which we hope to help you answer here in this article.
-Because in this article, we’re going to try and shed some light on what it might be like to own one of the awesome little guys.
-So that if you’re ever given the opportunity to own one, you’ll know for sure it’s going to be a good fit.
+That’s the real question we hope to help you answer in this article.
+Because in this article, we’re going to try and shed some light on what it might be like to own one of the fabulous little guys.
+So that if you’re ever allowed to own one, you’ll know it will be a good fit.

 So, without further ado, let’s dive right in!